ymansouri/FragmantedHybridCloud/README.md

     cd ~/FragmantedHybridCloud/01-wireguard-config
     ln –s ~/FragmantedHybridCloud/config config
     ```
-2. Edit **CLUSTER-NODES** file and create symlink in each folder.
+2. Edit **CLUSTER-NODES** file and create symlink in each folder (follow Step-2).

 ### Mesh network creation
 1. Installation of wireguard on all VMs and mesh network creation will be done by running command:
     ```sh
-    01-wireguard-config/00-wireguard-setup
+    cd 01-wireguard-config
+    ./00-wireguard-setup
     ```
 2. A way to check if Step-1 is successfully completed.
       When the script finished execution, a file named as "**mesh_network_connected_links.csv**" will be found in "**02-tc-config/default-files**" folder.